chetnashah/webconcepts/ios-work/AppBasics.md

 **ViewControllers are screens** - Define view controllers for each unique page of content.

-Viewcontroller's view can be accessed by `viewController.view` property
+Viewcontroller's view can be accessed by `viewController.view` property or `self.view` inside viewcontroller, e.g. in `viewDidLoad` method.

 ### Two types of viewcontollers